 The Marine Department, headed by the Director of Marine, is responsible for all navigational matters in Hong Kong and the safety standards of all classes and types of vessels.
-Our stated mission is "to promote excellence in marine services".
+Our new mission is "We are one in promoting excellence in marine services".

 Staffed by well-qualified and experienced professional and technical officers, we provide a wide spectrum of services which can be broadly classified into five areas, each of which is headed by an Assistant Director:

-- Government Fleet
+- > Government Fleet

 - Multi-lateral Policy

 - Planning and Services

 - Port Control

-- > Shipping
+- Shipping